VoxelForge/VoxelForge/README.md

 To open the help, there are multiple ways:

 - Use the `/doc` chat command.
 This works always.
-- If you use Unified Inventory, click on the blue question mark icon in the inventory menu
+- If you use Unified Inventory or Minetest Game, you will find an extra button in the inventory

 The documentation system itself should be more or less self-explanatory.